 The lines of settlers’ covered wagons moving south were matched by a line of wagons full of agricultural produce heading north to urban markets; these were interspersed with enormous herds of cattle, hogs, and other livestock being driven north to market.
 Although there surely would have been pleasant areas to travel, road conditions also could vary from deep mud to thick dust, mixed with animal waste, and sudden snowstorms that caught entire wagon trains in the unprotected open.
 Inns, Taverns and Road Houses generally provided only the most basic food, and sometimes a space for sleep, although when a large train arrived, rooms would fill quickly, and often there was not enough “room at the inn.”.

-3. Great Wagon Road: Wachovia via the Trading Ford to Salisbury, North Carolina (Circa 1765) — Approximately 46 miles (74 km)
+3. Great Waggon Road: Wachovia via the Trading Ford to Salisbury, North Carolina (Circa 1765) — Approximately 46 miles (74 km)

-4. Great Wagon Road: Wachovia via the Shallow Ford to Salisbury, North Carolina (Circa 1765) — Approximately 55 miles (89 km)
+4. Great Waggon Road: Wachovia via the Shallow Ford to Salisbury, North Carolina (Circa 1765) — Approximately 55 miles (89 km)

-5. Great Wagon Road: Salisbury, North Carolina to Charlotte, North Carolina (Circa 1775) — Approximately 38 miles (61 km)
+5. Great Waggon Road: Salisbury, North Carolina to Charlotte, North Carolina (Circa 1775) — Approximately 38 miles (61 km)

-6. Great Wagon Road: Charlotte, North Carolina to Augusta, Georgia via Camden and Columbia, South Carolina (Circa 1775) — Approximately 190 miles (310 km)
+6. Great Waggon Road: Charlotte, North Carolina to Augusta, Georgia via Camden and Columbia, South Carolina (Circa 1775) — Approximately 190 miles (310 km)

-7. Great Wagon Road: Charlotte, North Carolina to the Broad River, South Carolina (Circa 1775) — Approximately 76 miles (122 km)
+7. Great Waggon Road: Charlotte, North Carolina to the Broad River, South Carolina (Circa 1775) — Approximately 76 miles (122 km)

-8. Great Wagon Road: The Broad River, South Carolina to Augusta, Georgia, via Columbia, South Carolina (circa 1775) — Approximately 134 miles (216 km)
+8. Great Waggon Road: The Broad River, South Carolina to Augusta, Georgia, via Columbia, South Carolina (circa 1775) — Approximately 134 miles (216 km)

-9. Great Wagon Road: The Broad River, South Carolina to Augusta, Georgia, via Ware Shoals, South Carolina (Circa 1775) — Approximately 145 miles (233 km)
+9. Great Waggon Road: The Broad River, South Carolina to Augusta, Georgia, via Ware Shoals, South Carolina (Circa 1775) — Approximately 145 miles (233 km)